 If you end up changing jobs, one of the biggest decisions you need to make is what to do with your 401k.

-For many people, their 401k is the heart of their future retirement nest egg.
-That’s why it is so vital that you handle it with care in the event that you need to proceed with a 401k rollover when changing jobs.
+For many people, their 401k is the heart of their future retirement.
+That’s why it is vital that you handle it with care in the event that you need to proceed with a 401k rollover when changing jobs.

 Should you roll your 401k over to an IRA?
 Maybe you should cash it out?
 If your new employer has a 401k plan, how about rolling it into their plan?
 What if you are between jobs and don’t know what to do with your 401k while you work on your future employment?